UWC Red Cross Nordic: History

 In 1983, Ivar Lund-Mathiesen, a teacher at Atlantic College and Tom Gresvig, alumnus of said school started planning a UWC in the Nordic countries.
 Norway's legislation at the time did not allow for private schools, and as such they invited politician Hans Olav Tungesvik to Atlantic College while in London on a work trip with the Norwegian Parliament, who was "instantly interested".
 Following this meeting, the private school laws in Norway were changed following an amendment by Tom Gresvig.
-Subsequently, a group of stakeholders held the first meeting for the Nordic UWC Foundation at the Nobel institute in Oslo in 1986.
+Subsequently, a group of stakeholders held the first meeting for the Nordic UWC Foundation (NUWC) at the Nobel institute in Oslo in 1986.

 The first board consisted of politicians, CEOs, directors and public servants such as, among others: politician Hans Olav Tungesvik, Nobel Institute director Jacob Sverdrup, CEO of Freia Knut Hjortdal, former Secretary of State Karin Stoltenberg and ministers Helge Seip and Sven Stray.

+By 1987, 23 municipalities in Sogn og Fjordane had applied to be the host municipality for the college.
+The possibilities were advertised as bringing 40-50 direct jobs, and alumni serving as international ambassadors once graduated drawing international attention to the region.
+Some municipalities spent a six-figure sum (NOK) on advertisement campaigns to get the college built on their ground.
+The largest labor union in Norway, Norwegian Confederation of Trade Unions, was formally against the formation of the college and tried to change the private school laws again, saying its ideas represent "everything evil" with the Norwegian schooling system.

-The choice of location came to be when Christian Bekker, who owned the land on which the college is now built, died in 1980.
+The choice of location came to be in 1988 after a year of consideration, choosing Fjaler, partly because of the land and surrounding nature.
+Christian Bekker, who owned the land on which the college is now built, died in 1980.
 In his will he gave the land to the Norwegian Red Cross, on the condition that it shall be used for "humanitarian and inspiring causes".
 When the Nordic UWC Foundation learnt of this, they proposed UWC and the Red Cross become a joint venture to utilize the land.
 The joint venture enabled the government to grant the college an exception and established its legal eligibility for funding, on the basis of the amendment drafted by the college’s own Gresvig in 1985.
 However, even after entering the joint venture, the school struggled to get funding approved in the early 1990s.
-Following a visit from representatives from the Nordic countries, Danish minister Erik Ib Schmidt expressed doubts about the feasibility of an international college in such a rural location, being quoted as saying "But how does one get the funding to build a college?
+Following a visit from representatives from the Nordic countries in 1988, Danish minister Erik Ib Schmidt expressed doubts about the feasibility of an international college in such a rural location, being quoted as saying "But how does one get the funding to build a college?
 By magic?".